DEFRA/biodiversity-net-gain-service/docs/prerequisites.md

 * Node 16 or above
 * Either of:
-  * Rootful Docker 20.x or above
+  * Rootful Docker 20.x or above and compatible version of Docker Compose
   * Rootless Docker 20.x or above and compatible version of Docker Compose
-* UNIX based operating system with bash and the nc utility installed
+* UNIX based operating system with bash, the nc utility and support for Python3 virtual environments installed
   * If using Microsoft Windows, you may wish to consider using the [Windows Subsystem For Linux](https://docs.microsoft.com/en-us/windows/wsl/about).

 ## Runtime Prerequisites